The most Iconic Treks in Nepal

 Ganesh Himal trek (Langtang region)

-This climb up through pine forests home to red pandas to the Hindu holy lakes of Gosainkund is the most popular add-on to a Langtang Valley trek and a beautiful short trek in and of itself.
+This climbs up through pine forests home to red pandas to the Hindu holy lakes of Gosainkund is the most popular add-on to a Langtang Valley trek and a beautiful short trek in and of itself.
 Although you don't directly encounter the high mountains, you do get spectacular vistas of the Langtang and Ganesh ranges and cross the treacherous, frequently snow-covered Laurebina La.
 (4,610m).

 There are various approaches to Gosainkund, but it is better to do the Langtang Valley trip first to acclimate.
 Cut across to Gosainkund from a location near Doman's teahouses, and then descend to Kathmandu along the Helambu Circuit.
 Though there is a significant elevation gain and a high incidence of altitude sickness, some people travel directly from Dhunche to Gosainkund.
 It is a long uphill slog from Helambu to Gosainkund that also begs for altitude issues.

-Trek duration: Two weeks
+Trek duration: 14-15 days

 Max. elevation: 3,842m